 SAVS advocates are available 24 hours a day, 7 days a week by calling 541-779-4357 or 855-216-2111.
 This service is free and confidential.
 Community Works SAVS Advocates are not mandated reporters as mandated by Oregon State Law.

 OTHER SUPPORT SYSTEMS and ADVOCATES

 There are plenty of trustworthy people at SOU who want to support you and can point you in the right direction of resources.
 They can be mentors, faculty and/or staff.
 However, it is important for you to remember that they cannot guarantee confidentiality.
-Only the two confidential resources listed above - SOU Confidential Advisor Angela Fleischer or Student Health and Wellness Center medical or counseling staff - are able to make that guarantee at SOU.
+Only the two confidential resources listed above - Interim Director of Equity Grievance Angela Fleischer or Student Health and Wellness Center medical or counseling staff - are able to make that guarantee at SOU.

 SOU prohibits retaliation against individuals who engage in reporting a complaint of sexual harassment, sexual misconduct, dating or domestic violence, and/or stalking.
 Retaliatory behavior is regarded as additional misconduct and may lead to increased sanctions.